'Satoshi' Craig Wright Is Being Sued For $10 Billion For Stealing His Partner's Bitcoin - Slashdot

 Wright, court records show, has been accused of allegedly conducting "a scheme against Dave's estate to seize Dave's bitcoins and his rights to certain intellectual property associated with the Bitcoin technology."
 "As part of this plan, Craig forged a series of contracts that purported to transfer Dave's assets to Craig and/or companies controlled by him.
 Craig backdated these contracts and forged Dave's signature on them," attorneys for the plaintiff wrote.
 Included alongside the complaint are a number of additional filings, including the business registration for a firm called W&K Info Defense Research LLC, in which Kleiman and Wright were business partners.
 In addition to the roughly 1.1 million bitcoins, Ira Kleiman is also seeking compensation for the intellectual property his lawyers claim arose from the partnership between his deceased brother and Wright.

 Tells you what Bitcoin really is.
-(Score:3, Insightful)
+(Score:4, Insightful)

 Re: (Score:2)